-Three keys to successful content marketing
+Three elements of successful content marketing

 Content writing has been around for years.
 In fact, IBM has had a content and social media strategy since the early 1990s.